 Grizzly bears are well adapted to survive every season.
 They hibernate through the winter months.
 They emerge from their dens at the beginning of spring, but the food supply is usually minimal at this time.
-Most of the vegetation is still without leaf, and only a few kinds of grass are available in the lower elevations.
+Most vegetation is still without leaf, and only a few kinds of grass are available in the lower elevations.

-Grizzly bears will consume almost everything they come across, including nuts, berries, leaves, fungi and roots.
+Grizzly bears will consume almost everything they come across, including nuts, berries, leaves, fungi, and roots.
 Their diet also includes fish, especially spawning salmon in northern regions of the continent.

-As more plants sprout in spring, the grizzly bears spend more time feeding on roots, lily bulbs and other starchy vegetation.
+As more plants sprout in spring, the grizzly bears spend more time feeding on roots, lily bulbs, and other starchy vegetation.

 They have powerful long claws to dig out deep roots and tubers.
 Bears will also eat salmon carcasses from the fish that died after spawning.